• Skip to primary navigation

 cooked ground meat with veggies in a pot with tomatoes stirred in.

-Gently simmer the sauce for 3 hours, stirring occasionally, until it has reduced and is slightly thickened.
+Simmer the Sauce - Gently simmer the sauce for 3 hours, stirring occasionally, until it has reduced and slightly thickened.

 bolognese sauce in a pot after simmering and on top of spaghetti with parmesan cheese.